auth0/docs/articles/logs/streams/azure-event-grid.md

 #### Subscribe to your Partner Topic

-You subscribe to an event grid topic to tell Event Grid which events to send to which event handler.
+Subscribe to an Event Grid partner topic to tell Event Grid which events to send to your event handler.

 1. On the Event Grid topic page, select + Event Subscription on the toolbar
 2. On the Create Event Subscription page: